If you are applying to UF, the deadline for Fall 2023 admissions is March 1 and the application fee is $30.

 UF is not test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other UF applicants, you should strive to earn between 1310 and 1450 (or higher!) on the SAT.
-At UF 25% of admitted students scored higher than 1450 and 25% of scored lower than 1310, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other UF applicants, you should aim to score between 1320 and 1450 (or higher!) on the SAT.
+At UF 25% of admitted students scored higher than 1450 and 25% of scored lower than 1320, but the majority of students scored somewhere in between these two numbers.

 To be most competitive at UF, you should strive to earn between 29 and 33 on the ACT.